 Because every case is different, we cannot give you an exact value.
 Determining the value of your claim will require us to evaluate the elements and causes of the fatal accident.

-Some factors we will consider when calculating the value of your claim include:
+Some factors wrongful death lawyers consider when calculating the value of your claim include:

-- All medical bills and care costs accrued prior to death
+- All medical bills and care costs accrued prior to your loved one’s passing

 - All funeral and burial expenses

-- Anticipated value of the deceased’s future earnings
+- The anticipated value of the deceased’s future earnings

 - Loss of companionship, consort, care, and protection